JOB VACANCY - Community Outreach Officer

 The Parish Council appointed

-Conservation & Restoration Ltd (www.lambertwalker.co.uk), who are based in Preston, to carry out
+Conservation & Restoration Ltd (www.lambertwalker.co.uk), who were based in Preston, to carry out

 the reconstruction of all eight glasshouses plus refurbishment of the

 back sheds and the contractors arrived on site on

 Monday 14 October 2013.
 Containers were installed in the back yard

 to provide office and storage space for both the contractors and the